 As you can see, it’s very simple, and it’s pretty quick, actually.
 Mulch isn’t weighty, so it’s very easy to spread around.
 Now that everything’s finished, olive trees will get all the benefits from the mulch, which will hopefully increase the olive yield.

 You should mulch around olive trees.
 Mulch prevents weeds, adds nutrition to the soil, keeps the soil moist during hot summers, and prevents damage from extremely hot or cold temperatures.

 Mulch should be anywhere between 10cm to 20cm thick.
 If it’s too thin, you won’t get so many benefits.
 However, even a thin mulch is better than nothing.

 When should I remove the mulch?

-If there are too many rains, it would be best if you remove the mulch, since it’ll keep too much moisture in the soil, which may be bad for olive tree roots.
+If there is too much rain, it would be best if you remove the mulch since it’ll keep too much moisture in the soil, which may be bad for olive tree roots.

 What is the best mulch for olive trees?

 The best mulch for olive trees is the one from olive tree branches, pits, and leaves.
 However, you can always add some vineyard branches, grass, lucerne, or soybeans to increase the number of healthy nutrients in the mulch.